metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Tom Brady finally made hay at the end of the second quarter, in part thanks to a two-minute offense in which Tom found Leonard Fournette on multiple occasions on flat routes.

 Tampa Bay's adjustments in the second half mainly came in the form of running the ball more.
 It's working though.
+Ronald Jones is breaking tackles.

-Malcolm Jenkins has been a force against the ground game.
+Malcolm Jenkins has been a force for this Saints defense, especially against the ground game.
 Something to keep in mind for next year.

+Never mind, I take back my kind words about Alex Anzalone.
+He's being exploited in pass coverage.

 **TB Pass Rush**
 Hits: 4